2009 Summer Deaflympics: Closing Ceremonies

-In a creative move, a banquet where 12 typical Taiwanese dishes were served at 350 tables dominated the closing ceremony for the 11-day event in Taipei.
+In a creative move due a lack of time, a banquet where 12 typical Taiwanese dishes were served at 350 tables dominated the closing ceremony for the 11-day event in Taipei.
 The parades, fireworks and arts performances usually seen at such events were also present, but played a secondary role.
 The menu for the banquet included peanuts from Yunlin County, beef noodles, pineapple cakes, highland tea, and mango shaved ice, accompanied by pearl milk tea and vinegar-based fruit drinks.
 Some of the foods had been seen at the September 5th opening in a plastic and cloth version during a show representing the best of Taiwanese cuisine and culture.
 While the athletes tucked into the local delicacies, the 14,000 members of the public were able to exchange their tickets for food valued at NT$200 per person.

-Performances including Taiwanese opera from the famous Ming Hwa Yuan troupe, lion dances, drums, and three songs, including the closing theme song of the 2009 Deaflympics, from Aaron Kwok, a pop star from Hong Kong.
+Performances including Taiwanese opera from the famous Ming Hwa Yuan troupe, lion dances, drums, and some songs performances, from Aaron Kwok, a pop star from Hong Kong.
 He said with passion, "I witnessed a successful closing ceremony tonight.
 Just like I've said during the performance, the Deaflympics touches our heart and Taipei has touched the world."
 A movie was also presented depicting the athletic highlights of the 2009 Summer Deaflympics.

-At the end, the flag was passed on to the Greek capital of Athens, the host of the 2013 Summer Deaflympics scheduled for 2013.
+At the end, the flag was passed on to the Greek capital of Athens, the current host of the 2013 Summer Deaflympics.
 The fourth Deaflympics in the Asia-Pacific region will also be preserved in history as the best ever for host Chinese Taipei, which won 11 gold medals, 11 silvers and 11 bronzes.
 The country placed fifth for the number of medals won, with Russia coming first after collecting 29 golds, 40 silvers and 28 bronzes.
 Ukraine came second, South Korea third, and the People's Republic of China fourth.